BOXING WEEK SALE Starts Now!

 Found Missing Ring

-If you lay your piece out flat with all the rings in their natural direction you should be able to determine how many rings are missing.
-By visualizing the 4 pink rings rings in the one blue I quickly discovered that I am missing one of the pink rings.
+Lay your piece flat with all rings in their natural direction.
+By visualizing the four pink rings inside the one blue ring, I quickly discovered that I am missing one of the pink rings.

 Determine How Many Rings